 All new pupils are given an induction on the equipment before they first use it.

 All staff as part of their duties must visually check the play equipment before the pupils use it and check that the weather conditions are suitable for its use.
-Head teacher/Deputy Head teacher/ Playground Supervisor to make the final decision for the equipment to be used.
+The Head of School and Executive Principal to make the final decision for the equipment to be used.

-Indoor and outdoor play equipment weekly/quarterly inspections are undertaken by
+Indoor and outdoor play equipment weekly/quarterly inspections are undertaken by: The School Caretaker

-Records of the inspections are recorded and kept in
+Records of the inspections are recorded and kept in: The Cleaning Cupboard

-Annual inspections are undertaken by ‘ROSPA’ report kept
+Annual inspections are undertaken by ‘ROSPA’ report kept electronically.

 For further information and details of the checks required see the Outdoor Playground Inspection & Maintenance Guidance available on the School Knowledge Hub SharePoint.